linmichaelj/NasdaqDozen/README.md

 This project and the tools we will explore will require Python 2.7.
 You can download python here: http://www.python.org/getit/

-This is a good resource for learning about python's built in libraries: http://docs.python.org/2/library/
+This is a good resource for learning about python's built in libraries: http://docs.python.org/2/library/ You can use the python interpreter directly or you can use the Pycharm IDE found here: http://www.jetbrains.com/pycharm/

 Quandl
 ------